kaitlynng/dooretiquette/README.md

 # push-pulling on a pull-push door
 Download ngrok from https://ngrok.com/download

-On command prompt, install python packages for flask, flask_ngrok, playsound, pathlib
+On command prompt, install python modules for flask, flask_ngrok, playsound, pathlib

-  $ pip3 install <pkg name>
+  $ pip3 install <module name>

 Preferably, use a virtual environment so that python versions don't clash.
 Also, make sure that the python version is 3